MicrosoftDocs/azure-devops-docs/docs/pipelines/create-first-pipeline.md

 ::: moniker-end

-### Is there a way to **automate** multiple deploys through the command-line so that we can ***run/deploy*** multiple pipelines with a single command using Azure CLI/Azure API’s in Azure DevOps Services?
+### Can I use a single command at the command line to run multiple pipelines in Azure DevOps Services?

-By using [Azure CLI commands](https://docs.microsoft.com/cli/azure/ext/azure-devops/pipelines?view=azure-cli-latest), you will be able to list all the pipelines and definitions and also provide a single **release/build ID** as a parameter.
-Currently, there is no command in Azure CLI/Azure API’s that can achieve the desired outcome.
-All commands are designed to work for independent runs of independent pipelines, both work with unique ID requests that allow a unique value.
-However, refer the documentation that explains [triggers](https://docs.microsoft.com/azure/devops/pipelines/build/triggers?view=azure-devops) for more information.
+Currently, the Azure CLI and Azure APIs don't offer commands that run multiple pipelines from the command line.
+You can use [Azure CLI commands](/cli/azure/ext/azure-devops/pipelines?view=azure-cli-latest) to list all pipelines and definitions and provide a *single* release or build ID as a parameter.
+All commands are designed to work for independent runs of independent pipelines, and they require unique ID requests that allow only one, unique value.
+To learn about pipeline triggers, see [Specify events that trigger pipelines](./build/triggers.md?view=azure-devops).

 ::: moniker-end